 Common Adapters to Reduce Force Measurement Error

 Keeping the line of force pure (free from eccentric forces) is key to the calibration of load cells.
 ASTM E74-18 in note 5 states “Force-measuring instruments have sensitivity in varying degrees depending on design to mounting conditions and parasitic forces and moments due to misalignment.
 A measure of this sensitivity may be made by imposing conditions to simulate these factors such as using fixtures with contact surfaces that are slightly convex or concave, or of varying stiffness or hardness, or with angular or eccentric misalignment, and so forth.
 Such factors can sometimes be significant contributors to measurement uncertainty and should be reflected in comprehensive measurement uncertainty analyses.”
 ISO 376 has an entire Annex devoted to adapters.

 Morehouse Tension Member Assemblies

 Figure 3 Morehouse Tension Members

 A good start to what makes a good tension or compression adapter is the ISO 376 standard.
 Annex A.4.1 of the ISO 376 standard says “Loading fittings should be designed in such a way that the line of force application is not distorted.
-As a rule, tensile force transducers should be fitted with two ball nuts, two ball cups and, if necessary, with two intermediate rings, while compressive force transducers should be fitted with one or two compression pads”.
-Figure 3 above shows Morehouse tension adapters that have two ball nuts and two ball cups built into them to align the load cell with loading line and eliminate misalignment errors in tension calibration.
+As a rule, tensile force transducers should be fitted with two ball nuts, two ball cups, and if necessary, with two intermediate rings, while compressive force transducers should be fitted with one or two compression pads”.
+Figure 3 above shows Morehouse tension adapters that have two ball nuts and two ball cups built into them to align the load cell with the loading line and eliminate misalignment errors in tension calibration.
 Website Link to Quick Change Tension Members

 Morehouse ISO 376 Compliant Compression Adapters